Chapter 1: Twin Moon Festival

 The acrobat glided through the air, with the elemental dust following him like a comet trail.
 His fingers slipped, and he plummeted through the air.

-Sihara gasped and gri1pped Sebastian’s arm.
+Sihara gasped and gripped Sebastian’s arm.

 The acrobat landed on an unseen platform.
 The platform held a giant glass lens and enough kindling to set the whole tent ablaze if they weren’t careful.
 He positioned the lens to focus on the light of the fire to spotlight the ringmaster.